jsmestad/flame/README.md

 An Elixir wrapper around the Firebase Authentication / Google Identity Platform APIs.

+As of 0.1.x, Flame only creates a minimal UserRecord with Firebase.
+Please open a PR if you'd like to add additional parameters to the `create_user` and `update_user` requests.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed